2009 Green Bay Packers season: Week 6: vs. Detroit Lions

 On the Lions next possession, they failed to convert on third down yet again and set up a 4th and 3 at their own 45-yard line.
 Unhappy with the team's offensive struggles the Lions choose to go for it on fourth down but were shut down by the Packers defense for a 1-yard loss.
 The Packers offense then took to the field in their opponents end for the second straight drive.
 The drive was started with two receptions by tight end Jermichael Finley a 5-yard catch and then a 30-yard catch down to the Detroit 8-yard line.
 Aaron Rodgers spiked the ball to stop the clock with 19 seconds remaining in the half.
 On the next offensive play though, Rodgers was sacked for a 5-yard loss forcing them to use their last timeout.
 On third and three at the Lions 13-yard line, Rodgers attempted a pass to the right side of the end zone to wide receiver Brett Swain but the pass was out of reach and the Packers had to settle for yet another field goal in which Crosby converted to extend the lead to 23–0 right before halftime.

-On the first drive of third quarter, Daunte Culpepper scrambled out of the pocket and ran for 5 yards.
+On the first drive of the third quarter, Daunte Culpepper scrambled out of the pocket and ran for 5 yards.
 On the run, Daunte noticeably slowed before running out of bounds and was later replaced by Lions third-string quarterback Drew Stanton.
 After a Stanton incomplete pass, the Lions punted the ball on fourth down.

 The Packers offense took to the field and Rodgers and Driver connected multiple times during the drive for gains of 18 and 27 yards.
 Donald Lee also had an 18-yard grab.
 On third and five at the Detroit nine-yard line, Rodgers passed short to Driver and only managed to advance the ball for one yard before being tackled.
 The offense yet again stalled and had to settle for yet another Mason Crosby field goal to extend the lead to 26–0.

 Detroit then took to the field again with Drew Stanton still leading their offense.
 On the second play of the possession, Stanton passed deep left to tight end Brandon Pettigrew in which the pass hit the receiver but popped up into the air and fell into the waiting arms of Packers cornerback Al Harris for the interception.

 The Packers then took over and managed to move the ball effectively yet again with the drive highlighted by an amazing one hand catch by Donald Driver for 37 yards down the left sideline.
 The great catch was then followed by a 9-yard grab by Spencer Havner and a 9-yard grab by Greg Jennings which set the Packers up 1st and goal at the Lions three-yard line.